Daihatsu Applause: 1992 facelift

 In 1992, the Applause was mildly facelifted, with a subtle alteration of the front and rear fascias and slight increase in length.
 The "Theta" designation was dropped.
 The carburetor engine was not available anymore, replaced by a down-tuned version of the fuel injected engine which qualified for a lower insurance category in many European markets.
 The 1994 model year saw the cancellation of the AWD version, with a rear fascia upgrade and slight grille alteration given to the rest of the range.
+In Belgium, a dealer optional station wagon body style was offered between 1991 and 1992, developed by Belgian coachbuilder EBS (nl).